Natsuneko3/WallpaperCustomTutorial/README.md

 For example : \
 My video library is D:\Newfolder and create new folder in there.
 <img src="Screenshot 2022-06-26 170518.png"> \
-then fill D:/Newfolder to EditorSetting -> General -> Wallpaper -> Wallpaper Direction
+then write path of D:/Newfolder to EditorSetting -> General -> Wallpaper -> Wallpaper Direction